 Rules for continuing legal education credit vary by jurisdiction.
 Often an attorney can obtain credit by applying for it after attending a seminar.

-Mr. Wright and Messaging Architects deliver an in-house workshop for developing enterprise policy on the retention, destruction and management of electronic records, especially e-mail.
+Mr. Wright and Messaging Architects deliver an in-house workshop for developing enterprise policy on BYOD and the retention, destruction and management of electronic records, especially e-mail.

 = Statement from Andrew Scygiel, Merck & Co., Inc. to Mr. Wright: "Thanks again for a great class and very insightful information.
 You have really changed my view of records and I have 'aspired' to be much more aware of our policy and how today's climate can affect us."